melezhik/Sparrow6/posts/TomtitIntro.md

 # Tasks parameters

 Tomtit provides a nice way to pass parameters to tasks, by using environments.
-Under the hood environmens are plain Raku HashMap objects that get loaded into task context allowing tasks configurations depending on `--env $env_name` cli parameter:
+Under the hood environments are plain Raku HashMap objects that get loaded into task context allowing tasks configurations depending on `--env $env_name` cli parameter:

 ```bash